HIS3220 : British Foreign Policy since Suez

 |Essay||2||A||50||1750 word essay|

 Formative Assessment is an assessment which develops your skills in being assessed, allows for you to receive feedback, and prepares you for being assessed.
 However, it does not count to your final mark.

 Assessment Rationale And Relationship

 Work submitted during the delivery of the module forms a means of determining student progress.
-Submitted work tests knowledge outcomes and develops skills in research, reading and writing.
+The essays test knowledge outcomes and develop skills in research, reading and writing.

 The formative will consist of a piece of writing on a mutually-agreed subject to help the student familiarise themselves with the tone and vocabulary appropriate for writing about foreign policy.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
 Where an exam is present, an alternative form of assessment will be set and where coursework is present, an alternative deadline will be set.
 Details of the alternative assessment will be provided by the module leader.